LordVaderCW/KoTOR_Tool/README.md

 ---

-# Licensing
+## Licensing

-See the attached `Licence.txt` for licensing terms.
+See `Licence.txt` for licensing terms.

+---

+## Changelog

+See `Changelog.txt` for the full release history and detailed patch notes.